Raph-09/Raph-09/README.md

 - **Groq LLM** for fast inference
 - **Flask** for a responsive web interface

 It is **containerized with Docker** and supports **CI/CD via GitHub Actions and DockerHub**, ensuring smooth deployment and scalability.
-Additionally, it incorporates Tavily web search for enhanced retrieval capabilities.

 * 🔗 Repo: [GitHub Repository](https://github.com/Raph-09/AMAZON-PRODUCT-RECOMMENDER-CHATBOT)